LoweloDev/University/README.md

-# Placeholder for instructions how to contribute
+# Placeholder for instructions how to contribu